EthelChila01/Dford-Analysis/README.md

 # Data source

-The data required to perform the tasks has alraedy been provided by Linda Pizza,to see it check here
+The data required to perform the tasks has alraedy been provided by Linda Pizza

 # Recommendation